Modern Languages and Literatures

 SPAN 306: Intro Latin American Culture

 This course will be taught in Spanish.
 It is designed to provide an introductory overview of Latin America's development focusing on its cultural manifestations through time.
 Films, music, and art will supplement readings for a better understanding of the cultural heterogeneity of Latin America, its past, and its present reality.
 Prerequisite: One higher 200-level Spanish course (ie. above SPAN 212) or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: LNAM 306